lfoppiano/grobid-quantities/doc/introduction.md

 ![](img/cascade-schema.png)

-The models are trained using the Conditional Random Field (CRF) algorithm and Recurrent neural networks (RNN) using the bidirectional LSTM with CRF as activation layer (BidLSTM_CRF).

 **Quantities** are modelled using three different types:
 1. `atomic values` in case of single measurements (e.g., 10 grams),
 2. `interval` (e.g. `from 3 to 5 km`) and `range` (`100 +- 4` ) for continuous values, and,
 3. `lists` of discrete values where the measurement unit is shared.